Outstanding Hindu shrines and other monument around the world

 - Badami Cave Temples – Karnataka.
 Group of beautiful rock-cut temples, made in the 6th – 7th centuries AD.
 Located in the ancient capital of Early Chalukyas.
 Art of temples witnesses the search for distinct style.

 - Aihole Temple City – Karnataka.
-Group of more than 125 Hindu temples from the 7th century in various styles.
+Group of more than 125 Hindu shrines from the 7th century in various styles.
 Considered to be a laboratory of architectural and artistic experiments where the glorious Chalukyan style was created.

 - Mahabalipuram Temple City – Tamil Nadu.
 Group of the 7th – 9th century Hindu temples.
 Most structures cut in live rock.
 Numerous unique architectural and artistic achievements witnessing the highly successful search for original Pallava style in arts.